lilyhirano/Visual-Field-Analysis/README.md

 **2.3 Random Forest Regression**

 Predict long-term progression (MS slope) from baseline VF features and identify the strongest physiological predictors of decline.
+We also evaluated a classification setting by binning slopes into stable, slow, and fast progression groups, which yielded more reliable performance than direct slope prediction.

 **2.4 CNN-Based VF Classification**